-In September 2020, join us at Lessons from Lockdown, a series of presentations focused on what we have learnt as a broader community.
-This virtual conference offers academics, policy makers, health workers, educators, parents, carers, and community members a chance to connect and to engage with a wide range of narratives on the implications of the COVID-19 pandemic as we ask: What have we learnt about our systems, and how has the pandemic changed us?
+Lessons from Lockdown was held in September 2020.
+A series of presentations focused on what we have learnt as a broader community.
+This virtual conference offered academics, policy makers, health workers, educators, parents, carers, and community members a chance to connect and to engage with a wide range of narratives on the implications of the COVID-19 pandemic as we asked: What have we learnt about our systems, and how has the pandemic changed us?

 My recent Podcasts

 ‘Here’s how Australia’s selective entry school admissions work’ – SBS podcast featuring Global Education Academy’s founder Dr Majeda Awawdeh.

 Dr Majeda Awawdeh was a guest speaker in the podcast ‘Driven Young with Byron Dempsey’ – Why School is Failing To Teach | An Analytical Overview of our Education System with Dr Majeda Awawdeh.

 Education Review interviews Dr Majeda Awawdeh about the importance of maths.
 In this podcast Dr Majeda talks about some of the causes of Australian students’ slide in maths across the years and considers addressing the problem as a national priority.